k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/12_tdm_error_handling_and_statistics.md

   - BE name (beName)
   - Number of executions (RecCount)

+- **TaskExecutionPerBEAndStatus** - number of task executions per Business Entity (BE) and execution status.
+The following information is provided:

+  - BE name and execution status, concatenated by '#'.
+For example: Customer#completed

+  - Number of executions (RecCount)

 - **TotalTaskExecutions** - total number of task executions.
-Note that each task execution is accumulated as one execution even if the task contains multiple LUs.

 - **TotalTaskExecutionsPerStatus** - total number of task executions per execution status.

 Note that each task execution is accumulated as one execution even if the task contains multiple LUs.

 [![Previous](/articles/images/Previous.png)](11_tdm_implementation_using_generic_flows.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](13_tdm_implementation_supporting_different_product_versions.md)